Big images of two-dimensional pseudorepresentations

-If $\rho$ is not a priori small, then $\rho$ is $A_0$-full. \end{theorem}

-In fact we prove something slightly more general in that we can replace $\rho$ by a pseudodeformation $(t,d) \colon \Pi \to A$ of $\ovl{\rho}$.
-See Theorem \ref{nonconst det main thm} for the most general statement of the main result.
+If $\rho$ is not a priori small, then $\rho$ is $A_0$-full. \end{theoremA} In fact we prove something slightly more general in that we can replace $\rho$ by a pseudodeformation $(t,d) \colon \Pi \to A$ of $\ovl{\rho}$: see \cref{nonconst det main thm} for a precise statement.
+Recall that \cref{main thm intro} is provably optimal, in the sense that, if $\rho$ is $B$-full for some subring $B$ of $A$, then a fullness peer of $B$ is contained in $A_0$ (see \cref{opthmintro} or \cref{A0optimalitythm}).

-Broadly speaking, there are two main steps in the proof of Theorem \ref{main thm intro}.
-First, we modify Bella\"iche's ring $A_B$ in a fairly minor way.
-His ring is defined as the subring of $A$ given by some generators.
-We consider instead the $W(\E)$-subalgebra of $A$ generated by the same elements.
-We denote by $A_B'$ our modification of $A_B$ for the purposes of this introduction.
-We prove a theorem analogous to Theorem \ref{Bellaiche thm intro} with $A_B'$ in place of $A_B$; see Corollary \ref{formal fullness corollary} for the precise statement.
-Although this is a small improvement, it is crucial for the second step.
-It also allows our regularity hypothesis to be weaker than that of Bella\"iche.

-The second step in the proof is to relate $A_B'$ to the subring $A^{\Sigma_\rho}$ of $A$ fixed by conjugate self-twists of $\rho$ (see Definition \ref{CST}).
-These two rings coincide when $\ovl{\rho}$ is regular, has constant determinant, and has no conjugate self-twists; see the first paragraph of Section \ref{conceptual interpretation of Bellaiche ring}.
-In general, we prove that they have the same field of fractions and that $A^{\Sigma_\rho}$ is finite as a module over $A_B'$.
-(This is the ``conceptual interpretation" of $A_B$ to which we referred above.)
-As we show in Lemma \ref{fg plus same quotient field implies ideal containment}, if $A_1 \subseteq A_2$ are domains with the same field of fractions such that $A_2$ is a finite type $A_1$-module, a representation $\rho$ is $A_2$-full if and only if it is $A_1$-full.
-Thus we reach the conclusion of Theorem \ref{main thm intro} from the modified fullness result of Bella\"iche found in the first step.